groumache/project-euler-rust/README.md

 # project-euler-rust

-I solved some problems from Project Euler while learning Rust.
+Here are my solutions to some problems from Project Euler.
-I make the problems more general in order to test them with the examples given with the problem statement.
+I tried to make the problem statements more general in order to test my solutions.
+Those tests usually come from the examples given.
 ex: p003

 - 'Find largest prime factor of n' instead of